Greginkansas/-openhab-openhab1wiki/Serial-Binding.md

 ```

 whereas `ttyAMA0` is the path to your serial port.
 Please be aware to change all scripts you might use for startup (debug, automatic start in linus,...)

+Note3: With version 1.8 it is allowed to use a serial connection for multiple items.
+This has changed for the RegEx extension.